emilamaj/xray-tomography-experiment/README.md

 A final step is taken to build the mesh geometry represented by the point grids.

 ![Alt text](screenshot.png?raw=true "X ray CAT scan")

+To use this code simply load the repository files into your favorite http server and load xray_slicer.html Efforts to refactor the code are being taken.
+The raycasting routine is currently very laggy.
+Candidate replacement functions are included in the code.
+Feel free to add any modification.